check-spelling-sandbox/google-caliban/README.md

 Caliban executes your code inside a "container", managed by [Docker](https://hub.docker.com/editions/community/docker-ce-desktop-mac).
 To get Docker:

-- On MacOS, follow the installation instructions at [Docker Desktop](https://hub.docker.com/editions/community/docker-ce-desktop-mac) and start the newly-installed Docker Desktop application.
+- On macOS, follow the installation instructions at [Docker Desktop](https://hub.docker.com/editions/community/docker-ce-desktop-mac) and start the newly-installed Docker Desktop application.
 - On Linux, visit the [Docker installation